Biden team surprised by rapid Taliban gains in Afghanistan

 The turmoil in Afghanistan resets the focus in an unwelcome way for a president who has largely focused on a domestic agenda that includes emerging from the pandemic, winning congressional approval for trillions of dollars in infrastructure spending and protecting voting rights.

-Biden remained at Camp David on Sunday, receiving regular briefings on Afghanistan and holding secure video conference calls with members of his national security team, according to senior White House officials.
-His administration released a single photo of the president alone in a conference room meeting virtually with military, diplomatic and intelligence experts.
-The next several days would be critical in determining whether the U.S. is able to regain some level of control over the situation.
+Biden remained at Camp David on Monday, receiving regular briefings on Afghanistan and holding secure video conference calls with members of his national security team, according to senior White House officials.
+His administration released a single photo of the president on Sunday alone in a conference room meeting virtually with military, diplomatic and intelligence experts.

-The Pentagon and State Department said in a joint statement Sunday that “we are completing a series of steps to secure the Hamid Karzai International Airport to enable the safe departure of U.S. and allied personnel from Afghanistan via civilian and military flights.”
-Biden ordered another 1,000 troops into Kabul to secure the evacuation.
+Sullivan said Biden would speak about Afghanistan “soon” but gave no timetable.
+Biden has been at the Camp David presidential retreat, and largely out of public view, since Friday.
+He was scheduled to stay there through Wednesday.

-Discussions were underway for Biden to speak publicly, according to two senior administration officials who requested anonymity to discuss internal conversations.
-Biden, who is scheduled to remain at the presidential retreat through Wednesday, is expected to return to the White House if he decides to deliver an address.
+“At the right point he will absolutely address the American people,” Sullivan told ABC’s “Good Morning America.”

 Biden is the fourth U.S. president to confront challenges in Afghanistan and has insisted he wouldn't hand America's longest war to his successor.
 But the president will likely have to explain how security in Afghanistan unraveled so quickly, especially since he and others in the administration have insisted it wouldn't happen.